patroklos83/SalesConsoleApp/README.md

 ## Running the Application on windows operating system

-The import .csv files has to be ordered based on the dates included, so the application can read them in sorted way.
+The import .csv files has to be ordered based on the dates included, so the application can read them in sorted way (In Ascending or Descending order)

 *see below example of 2 import files**